Notable People

 That is not the same as centrism or niceness.
 It is a particular comic ethic.
 He makes room for intelligence, and he assumes intelligence is not the private property of elites.

-That is part of why the show can sound genuinely relaxed.
+That is part of why the show can sound relaxed.
 The laugh is not built entirely on superiority.

 Why he still matters